davidscheele/Raspberry-Pi-Audiomixer/README.md

 python keyboard module (https://pypi.org/project/keyboard/ I had version 0.13.1 when coding this)

 Nice to have:
-dir2ogg (Is nice to oggify whole directories.
-ONLY USE OGG FILES FOR MUSIC AND SOUNDEFFECTS!!)
+ffmpeg or avconv (useful to wav any music and soundeffect you have.
+USE ONLY WAV FILES FOR SOUNDEFFECTS AND MUSIC!!
+If your Music or soundeffects don't play and only a faint crack is hearable, then you haven't converted them to wav correctly. usea different program!!"

 Setup:
 - Create Directories in the sound folder, create subdirectories in those named "bgm" (backgroundmusic) and "sfx" (soundeffects)
-- Put music in ogg format into the bgm folder, naming does not really matter.
+- Put music in wav format into the bgm folder, naming does not really matter.
-- Put sound effects in ogg format into the sfx folder.
-Important: put a numeral in the front of the filename to map them to numeral keys (eg. "3_boing.ogg" will map to the button 3 when the specific music style is loaded).
+- Put sound effects in wav format into the sfx folder.
+Important: put a numeral in the front of the filename to map them to numeral keys (eg. "3_boing.wav" will map to the button 3 when the specific music style is loaded).
 You can map multiple soundeffects to a single numeral button, a random one will be played after hitting the key.
 - Edit the musicstyleorder in the main directory and change according to the instructions inside

 IMPORTANT: